The-Data-Alchemists-Manipal/MindWave/Machine Learning/Airline 128K Reviews/Readme.md

 Dataset-https://www.kaggle.com/datasets/joelljungstrom/128k-airline-reviews

+[Note - The Dataset is >25MB , therfore , the link for the dataset is uploaded above)

 The main focus of this project was to understand the relation between customers' overall experience with Airlines and what all parameters in the dataset correlate to most other parameters